-- Identification and assessment done by Multi-Functional Team (MFT) comprised of staff members from UNHCR, OPM, and implementing and operational partners through the most feasible data collection methodology that was agreed among the participating agencies.
-To guide the identification and assessment of specific needs during the exercise, the participating agencies used the UNHCR's "Guidance on the Use of Standardised Specific Needs Codes" which provides a comprehensive list of an individual's characteristics, background, or risks that may require urgent response.
+- ➤ Identification and assessment done by Multi-Functional Team (MFT) comprised of staff members from UNHCR, OPM, implementing, operational partners and Community Based Organization (CBOs) through the most feasible data collection methodology that was agreed among the participating agencies. - > To guide the identification and assessment of specific needs during the exercise, the participating agencies used the UNHCR's "Guidance on the Use of Standardised Specific Needs Codes" which provides a comprehensive list of an individual's characteristics, background, or risks that may require urgent response.
 These codes are used in the UNHCR registration and case management tool, proGres v4, which at the time of the assessment was used only by UNHCR and OPM, but which will be eventually used also by other partners.
 The total number of categories of specific needs are 11 and there are 71 subcategories that have detailed information on the specific needs. - Participating agencies had a one-day training prior to the exercise on specific needs codes to familiarise themselves with the codes / criteria and to accurately record the information. - A separate briefing of refugee leaders/interpreters was also conducted in order to inform about the PSN assessment, its importance/objectives, methodology to be used in the data collection, Prevention of Sexual Exploitation and Abuse, ethics of interpretation and role of the leaders in mobilization of the PSNs.

-&lt;sup>6 All the MFT members received training on the questionnaire.
+&lt;sup>5 All the MFT members received training on the questionnaire.

-&lt;sup>7 IOM 030/2009 FOM 030/2009, Guidance on the Use of Standardized Specific Needs Codes Annex II, 10 June 2009
+IOM 030/2009 FOM 030/2009, Guidance on the Use of Standardized Specific Needs Codes Annex II, 10 June 2009

-&lt;sup>8 47 (18F and 29M) partner staff from 11 UNHCR/Implementing and Operating Partners and Community Based Organizations.
+&lt;sup>7 101 (58M, 43F) partner staff from UNHCR/Implementing and Operating Partners and Community Based Organizations.
 The same criteria will be used in the continuous identification as well, following the exercise.